benevpi/bugreport/_posts/2018-10-05-Irresponsible-conduct.markdown

 ---
 layout: post
-title:  "s01e04: EUrghh!"
+title:  "s01e05: The Only Way Is Linux"
 date:   2018-10-05 10:30:00 +0100
 categories: news
 series: 1
 episode: 5
 podcast: true
 duration: 3057
-keywords: Linux, Brexit, EU, Amiga, SID Chips
+keywords: Linux, Brexit, EU, Blockchain
 mp3length: 53327404
 ogglength: 43073273
 excerpt_separator: <!--more-->
 ---

-In an surprise to everyone involved, we're still hitting our two week self-imposed schedule and ranting about software and the finer points of european law
+We're still here, and we need our own Code of Conduct!
+We chat about Linux, blockchain, federation and whether a love of old books holds the key to European unity (not really).

 <!--more-->

 ## News
 * Linux gets a code of conduct, hilarity ensues